-Shares represented by properly executed proxies received by Enova prior to or at the Annual Meeting will be voted at the Annual Meeting in accordance with the instructions specified in such proxies.
-If no instructions are specified in a proxy, shares represented thereby will be voted (i) "FOR" the election of the nominees for directors of Enova, unless authority to vote is withheld as provided in the proxy, and (ii) "AGAINST" the shareholder proposal.
-In the event that any other matters properly come before the Annual Meeting, the holders of proxies solicited by the Enova board of directors will vote on those matters in accordance with their judgment, and discretionary authority to do so is included in the enclosed proxy.
+Shares represented by properly executed proxies received by SDG&E prior to or at the Annual Meeting will be voted at the Annual Meeting in accordance with the instructions specified in such proxies.
+If no instructions are specified in a proxy, shares represented thereby will be voted "FOR" the election of the nominees for directors of the board of directors, unless authority to vote is withheld as provided in the proxy.
+In the event that any other matters properly come before the Annual Meeting, the holders of proxies solicited by the board of directors will vote on those matters in accordance with their judgment, and discretionary authority to do so is included in the enclosed proxy.

-Shares represented by proxies in which authority to vote is "WITHHELD" with respect to any proposal or nominee will be counted in the number of votes cast, but will not be counted as votes for or against the proposal or nominee.
-If a broker or other nominee holding shares for a beneficial owner does not vote on a proposal or nominee, the shares will not be counted in the number of votes cast.
+Shares represented by proxies in which authority to vote is "WITHHELD" with respect to any nominee will be counted in the number of votes cast, but will not be counted as votes for or against the nominee.
+If a broker or other nominee holding shares for a beneficial owner does not vote on a nominee, the shares will not be counted in the number of votes cast.

-THE ENOVA BOARD RECOMMENDS THE ELECTION OF ITS NOMINEES FOR DIRECTORS.
+THE BOARD OF DIRECTORS RECOMMENDS THE ELECTION OF THEIR NOMINEES FOR DIRECTORS.